-Bluetooth SIG reserve the right to adopt any changes or alterations to the Specification as it deems necessary or appropriate.
+Bluetooth SIG reserves the right to adopt any changes or alterations to the Specification it deems necessary or appropriate.

-Copyright © 2001-2010.
-Bluetooth SIG Inc. All copyrights in the Bluetooth Specifications themselves are owned by Ericsson AB, Lenovo, Intel Corporation, Microsoft Corporation, Motorola, Inc., Nokia Corporation, and Toshiba Corporation.
+Copyright © 2001-2015.
+The Bluetooth word mark and logos are owned by Bluetooth SIG, Inc. All copyrights in the Bluetooth Specifications themselves are owned by Ericsson AB, Lenovo (Singapore) Pte.
+Ltd., Intel Corporation, Microsoft Corporation, Apple Inc., Nokia Corporation and Toshiba Corporation.
 Other third-party brands and names are the property of their respective owners.